hugsy/gef/docs/install.md

 Updated
 ```

-This will deploy the latest version of `gef`'s _master_ branch from Github.
+This will deploy the latest version of `gef`'s _main_ branch from Github.
 If no updates are available, `gef` will respond `No update` instead.

 ## Using git